 With senior development experience at companies such as Codemasters, Empire, Black Bean Games and now Chromativity, Simon has worked since 1998 across multiple home computer, console and mobile formats.

 Before co-founding Relentless in 2003, David worked for Computer Artworks, Electronic Arts and Mindscape.
 As chief creative officer he has overseen multiple family-friendly projects including Buzz!, Kinect Nat Geo TV and Blue Toad Murder Files.
+His next venture has yet to be announced.

 Before joining Boss Alien, Ben was European developer account manager at Microsoft.
 He is also an ambassador for STEMNET, creating opportunities for young people in science, technology, engineering and maths and was also on the council for Skillset.